docsforadobe/premiere-plugin-guide/docs/universals/suites.rst

 Whenever possible, use :ref:`universals/sweetpea-suites`.

-There are also function suites more specific to certain plug-in types.
+There are also function suites more specific to certain plugin types.
 The :ref:`universals/legacy-callback-suites.bottleneck-functions` are useful for transitions and video filters.
-Other suites available to only one plug-in type are documented in the appropriate chapter for that plug-in type.
+Other suites available to only one plugin type are documented in the appropriate chapter for that plugin type.